 FIG 7 Three patterns of MAb combination effects.
 (A) The VRC07-PGT128 combination as an example of an additive effect.
 (B) The PG9-10E8 combination as an example of synergy.
 (C) The 10-1074-10E8 combination as an example of a potency-dependent effect.
 For each combination, only viruses that are sensitive to each single component MAb are shown.
 The viruses are ordered from left to right according to their neutralization sensitivities.
-For each virus, the $IC{50}s$ of the single MAbs are shown as green and yellow open circles, while the predicted $IC{50}s$ of the combinations based on an additive effect are shown as solid magenta dots and the experimental $IC{50}s$ of the combinations are shown as solid black dots.
+For each virus, the IC{50} s of the single MAbs are shown as green and yellow open circles, while the predicted IC{50} s of the combinations based on an additive effect are shown as solid magenta dots and the experimental IC{50} s of the combinations are shown as solid black dots.
 Synergy is indicated when a black dot is below a magenta dot.
 Inhibition is shown when a black dot is above a magenta dot.

 FIG 8 Interaction scores of MAb combinations.
-For any given MAb combination and virus pair, when each component MAb in the combination neutralized the virus individually, the IC{50} of the MAb combination was predicted according to the additive model.
-An interaction score was defined as follows: log{10} (predicted IC{50} /observed IC{50}).
+For any given MAb combination and virus pair, when each component MAb in the combination neutralized the virus individually, the IC ${50}$ of the MAb combination was predicted according to the additive model.
+An interaction score was defined as follows: \log{10} (predicted IC ${50}$ /observed IC ${50}$).
 Thus, a positive score indicates that the interaction is more potent than predicted, while a negative score indicates that the interaction is less potent than predicted.
 (A) The mean interaction scores of each MAb combination for all qualified viruses are shown as the height of the bar, and the error bars reflect the 95% CI of the mean.
 Blue indicates an average positive interaction score across all viruses included for the specified MAb combination.
-Similarly, red indicates an egative score in dicates that the average score is not significantly different from that predicted.
+Similarly, red indicates a negative score and gray indicates that the average score is not significantly different from that predicted.
 The component MAbs for each combination are shown at the bottom, using CD4bs for VRC07 (data set I) and 3BC117 (data set II) and V3g for PGT128 (data set I) and 10-1074 (data set II).
 (B) Mean interaction scores on the most potent quartile viruses.
-(C) Mean interaction scores on the 10 most potent viruses.